Mortgage shortfall debts after repossession

 The insurance company makes a payout to your lender to cover the shortfall.
 The insurer will probably ask you to repay them.

 If the court made a money judgement at the repossession hearing the lender can take steps to enforce this.

-The lender has 12 years to start any legal action to recover the debt if the court did not make a money judgement.
+If the court did not make a money judgement, the lender has 12 years to start any legal action to recover the debt.

-They must notify you that they intend to take this action within 6 years of the sale of your home.
+They must tell you that they intend to take this action within 6 years of the sale of your home.

 Repayments of mortgage debts